-- a. \$13.95 per GJ, subject to annual adjustment pursuant to section 1.2 of this Schedule for each GJ up to 190 GJ per day; and - b. \$12.95 per GJ, subject to annual adjustment pursuant to section 1.2 of this Schedule for each GJ greater than 190 GJ per day. - 3.
+- a. \$13.95 per GJ, subject to annual adjustment pursuant to section 1.2 of Schedule D for each GJ up to 275 GJ per day; - b. \$12.95 per GJ, subject to annual adjustment pursuant to section 1.2 of Schedule D for each GJ greater than 275 GJ per day and up to 545 GJ per day; and - c. \$10.95 per GJ, subject to annual adjustment pursuant to section 1.2 of Schedule D for each GJ greater than 545 GJ per day. - 3.
 If, subsequent to this order, a biomethane supplier listed in Directive 2 above is exempted from section 61 of the UCA, then, pursuant to subsection 90(1) of the UCA, the following directive will apply to that Biomethane Supplier effective the date the exemption comes into effect: - The approval granted in Directive 2 above pursuant to sections 59 to 61 is cancelled; and - Pursuant to section 71 of the UCA and the Commission's Rules for Natural Gas Energy Supply Contracts, the Commission accepts for filing the Biomethane Purchase Agreement and any amendments between FEI and that Biomethane Supplier.

-DATED at the City of Vancouver, in the Province of British Columbia, this 14th day of May 2013.
+DATED at the City of Vancouver, in the Province of British Columbia, this day of May 2013.